imapersonman/sasapp/README.md

 mysql> INSERT INTO users (name, email, type) VALUES ('<your name>', '<your google email>' 'admin');
 mysql> quit
 ```
+`<your name>` can really be anything you want, but `<your email>` has to be a valid google email, preferably one you have access to.  'admin' is the role of the user.
+The other user roles are 'student' and 'teacher'.

+At this point you \*should\* have a working sasapp server, accessable by running `node app` when in the root directory and navigating to 'localhost:3000' in your browser.
+There, you will see a login button, which takes you to the google login page.
+In order to link your google account with sasapp:

 ## Running sasapp